nikoss/my-translation-contributions/README.md

       (Viking-themed fish-slaughtering game, for android)
       complete translation of the application

+- Simple App Launcher
+      (A simple holder for your favourite app launchers in android)
+      complete translation of the application

 - Simple Draw
       (A canvas you can draw on, for android)
       complete translation of the application